nanometre/bjj-ecommerce-tgc-proj3-react/README.md

 **BJJ Product Brand Owners | Adults (20 - 60 years old)**:

 User Story: Small brand owners who are starting out often face difficulties to enter the market when there are existing big players in the field.
-And as a small business, they generally have limited budget for advertisement which make it difficult to gain exposure on their products.
+And as a small business, they have limited budget for advertisement which make it difficult to gain exposure on their products.
 For large brand owners, a cheap way to gain additional exposure on their products would benefit their business.

-Acceptance Criteria: A convenient and cost effective way to advertise their products to a greater customer pool, hence allowing their business to grow.
+Acceptance Criteria: A convenient and cost-effective way to advertise their products to a greater customer pool, hence allowing their business to grow.

 **Customers | Adults (20 - 60 years old)**:

 User Story: BJJ product brands owners either only sell their products on their web application or sell a small variety of their products on general marketplaces.
-For potential customers to browse all of the specific brand's products, they would need to visit the brand's web application.
+For potential customers to browse all the specific brand's products, they would need to visit the brand's web application.
 Hence, to browse and search multiple brands' products, customer would be required to navigate through multiple web applications.

-Acceptance Criteria: To easily browse a variety of BJJ products from different brands, search for a specific product based on certain criteria, and purchasing the products on a single web application.
+Acceptance Criteria: To easily browse a variety of BJJ products from varied brands, search for a specific product based on certain criteria, and purchasing the products on a single web application.
 Being able to discover new brands would be an added benefit.

 ### Scope